NevoAbigail/Capstone/docs/SRS/README.md

-# Software Requirements Specification (SRS) and Commonality Analysis (CA)
+# Software Requirements Specification (SRS)

-<The SRS is for a single product.
-The CA is for a family of related
-products>

 The folders and files for this folder are as follows:

-Describe ...

-Only one of the CA or SRS document should be completed
+SRS.pdf: SRS pdf file
+SRS.tex: SRS latex file
+All other files: figure files used in SRS